Presidential Medals

 This page is a current work in progress, please bear with me.

 I differentiate presidential medals into two categories.
 What you will primarily find on this page are presidential medals that were manufactured and presented during a president’s term in office.
 The other type of medals are those which often mimic presidential Medals.
-Many of these are parts of medal sets manufactured for collectors, very similar to the Franklin Mint Sets.1 Here are some examples of what I refer to as Collector Medals as opposed to Presidential Medals.
+Many of these are parts of medal sets manufactured for collectors, very similar to the Franklin Mint Sets.1 Remember to old adage: “Anything manufactured as a collectible is not a collectible’.
+Here are some examples of what I refer to as Collector Medals as opposed to Presidential Medals.

 Medal for the 100th Birthday of President Park Chung-hee